Hop Skip and Jump provide immediate and flexible respite care for children and young adults with disabilities and SEN.

 - Sibling Days

-- Alternative Education for Post and Pre-operative children excluded from school due to illness
+- We work in partnership with schools under our Schools Partnership Programme for Post and Pre-operative children excluded from school due to illness

 - Groups for visually and audibly impaired parents with seeing and hearing children